stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

   }
 </style>
 <h5 class="injected-text">margin</h5>
 <div class="box yellow-box">
   <h5 class="box red-box">padding</h5>
   <h5 class="box green-box">padding</h5>
 </div>
 ```

 ## Add a Negative Margin to an Element
-An element's margin controls the amount of space between an element's border and surrounding elements.
+An element's `margin` controls the amount of space between an element's border and surrounding elements.

-If you set an element's margin to a negative value, the element will grow larger.
+If you set an element's `margin` to a negative value, the element will grow larger.

 Try to set the margin to a negative value like the one for the red box.

-Change the margin of the green box to -15px, so it fills the entire horizontal width of the yellow box around it.
+Change the `margin` of the green box to `-15px`, so it fills the entire horizontal width of the yellow box around it.

-- [x] Your green-box class should give elements -15px of margin.
+- [x] Your `green-box` class should give elements `-15px` of `margin`.

 ```
 <style>